remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/hormones/cortisol.md

 Stress hormone; steroid hormone

+Properties
+* Catabolic

 Precursor: cholesterol

 * Keeps you awake
-* Increases blood glucose level
+* Increases blood glucose level in the bloodstream
+* Break down fats and protein for storage